tmenguy/ha-solcast-solar/README.md

 <summary><h3>Manually</summary></h3>

 You probably **do not** want to do this!
-Use the HACS method above unless you know what you are doing and have a good reason as to why you are installing manually
+Use the HACS method above unless you know what you are doing and have a good reason as to why you are installing manually.

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find ```configuration.yaml```)
 1. If you do not have a ```custom_components``` directory there, you need to create it